 - white chocolate for drizzling

 Rinse and thoroughly dry strawberries.
 Set aside until ready to use.
 Have ready a work surface lined with large sheets of wax paper.

-Add the chopped chocolate and the shortening to a microwave-safe bowl.
+If you are using candy wafers, melt according to package directions.
+If you are using real chocolate, add the chopped chocolate and the shortening to a microwave-safe bowl.
 Microwave at 30-second intervals, stirring after each increment.
 The chocolate will likely be melted after 1 1/2 - 2 minutes.